 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-The port from which a ship originates or in which it is registered.
+The port from which a ship originates.

 - ‘HMS Coventry took over in the Caribbean from HMS Sheffield at the end of July, and should be back in her home port of Devonport at the end of the year.’

 - ‘Both of the ships have Pearl Harbor, in Hawaii, as their home port, because that's where the Pacific fleet is based.’

 - ‘Beer cans popped and cheers rang out as five whaling ships returned to their home ports after weeks away in the waters of the North Pacific.’

 - ‘Hmas Anzac recently returned to its home port at Fleet Base West after spending four-and-a-half months away.’